MatthewLang22/die-class/README.md

 # the second git lab
 ## First team member: Matthew Lang
 ## Second team member: Alex Heffner
-### Die project.
-Simulates the rolling of a die with a specified number of sides.
+This repsitory is an example of a C++ project.